Photo credit: Don J. Usner

 On April 28, 1950, Carolyn Forché was born in Detroit, Michigan.
 She studied at Michigan State University and earned an MFA from Bowling Green State University.

-Forché's books of poetry include: Blue Hour (HarperCollins, 2004); The Angel of History (1994), which received the Los Angeles Times Book Award; The Country Between Us (1982), which received the Poetry Society of America's Alice Fay di Castagnola Award, and was the Lamont Poetry Selection of The Academy of American Poets; and Gathering the Tribes (1976), which was selected for the Yale Series of Younger Poets by Stanley Kunitz.
+Forché's books of poetry include: Blue Hour (HarperCollins, 2004); The Angel of History (HarperCollins, 1994), which received the Los Angeles Times Book Award; The Country Between Us (HarperCollins, 1982), which received the Poetry Society of America's Alice Fay di Castagnola Award, and was the Lamont Poetry Selection of the Academy of American Poets; and Gathering the Tribes (Yale University Press, 1976), which was selected for the Yale Series of Younger Poets by Stanley Kunitz.
 She is also the editor of Against Forgetting: Twentieth-Century Poetry of Witness (W. W. Norton, 1993), and the coeditor of Poetry of Witness: The Tradition in English 1500-2001 (W. W. Norton), forthcoming in January 2014.

-Among her translations are Mahmoud Darwish's Unfortunately, It Was Paradise: Selected Poems with Munir Akash (2003), Claribel Alegria's Flowers from the Volcano (1983), and Robert Desnos's Selected Poetry (with William Kulik, 1991).
+Among her translations are Mahmoud Darwish's Unfortunately, It Was Paradise: Selected Poems with Munir Akash (University of California Press, 2003), Claribel Alegria's Flowers from the Volcano (University Of Pittsburgh Press, 1983), and Robert Desnos's Selected Poetry, with William Kulik, (Ecco Press, 1991).

 Her honors include fellowships from the Guggenheim Foundation, the Lannan Foundation, and the National Endowment for the Arts.
 In 1992, she received the Charity Randall Citation from the International Poetry Forum.

 In 2013, Forché received the Academy of American Poets Fellowship, given for distinguished poetic achievement.